Bahkho/Todo-App/README.md

 ## Task to finish in the app

-- Authentication
+- Allow users to only view their own data from firebase
-- Users should view only their todos
+- Hide api key from public
-- Hide api keys from public
+- Using of strong password to sign up